apoorva-1920/whisper-secret/README.md

 Users can login localy or using their google account.
 One secret can be submitted per user.
 Submitted secret is kept anonymous.
-A nickname can be used while submitting the secret.

 Tech Stack Used
 MongoDB - Document database - to store data as JSON